wp-plugins/antispam-bee/readme.txt

-„... and there is also a lot of very popular antispam plugins like I know in Germany ... is it Antispam Bee? ... is a very, very popular one.“ – Matt Mullenweg, Q&A WordCamp Europe 2014
+„... another popular solution to fight spam is Antispam Bee“ – Matt Mullenweg, Q&A WordCamp Europe 2014